hqappz/nsfwyoutube/README.md

 # nsfwyoutube

-Addon that can unlock age restricted content on YouTube without creating account.
+Addon that can unlock age restricted content on YouTube without creating an account.